 Meanwhile, the research team also examined the remains of three 4,000 year-old men from the Bronze Age and revealed that another wave of migration to Ireland had taken place, this time from the edges of Eastern Europe.
 One third of their ancestry came from the Steppe region of Russia and Ukraine, so their ancestors must have gradually spread west across Europe.
 These remains, found on Rathlin Island also shared a close genetic affinity with the Scottish, Welsh, and modern Irish, unlike the earlier farmer.
 This suggests that many people living in Ireland today have genetic links to people who were living on the island at least 4,000 years ago.

-Irish Origin Myths Confirmed by Scientific Evidence?
+Do Irish Origin Myths Match the Scientific Evidence?

 One of the oldest texts composed in Ireland is the Leabhar Gabhla, the Book of Invasions.
 It tells a semi-mythical history of the waves of people who settled in Ireland in earliest times.
 It says the first settlers to arrive in Ireland were a small dark people called the Fir Bolg, followed by a magical super-race called the Tuatha de Danaan (the people of the goddess Dana).